gouldsonium/lorerim-wiki/contribute.md

 [Request a change](https://github.com/gouldsonium/lorerim-wiki/issues/new/choose){: .btn }

-## To Do
+## Urgent To Do

-- Update new quests for 3.0
 - Player Homes Guide
 - Profile guide

-- Perks Guide
+## More to come

+We'd like to go more in depth into the lists perks, spells, followers, quests and more to make it as easy as possible for players to find what they need.
+If you can, feel free to requets a change.